 Costs of required books and materials vary according to individual course requirements.
 Students should be prepared to spend approximately $300-$400 per semester.
 Books are available from the Campus Bookstore.

 LIVING ON CAMPUS

 All single, full-time students (under age 25) are required to live in residence, unless living with parents/legal guardian or close relative.
 Students wishing to live off campus must receive prior authorization from the Dean of Students.
-Accommodation assignment is handled by the Deans of Students and consists of 2 per room (L.T.
-Holdcroft).
+Accommodation assignment is handled by the Dean of Students and consists of 2 per room in the L.T.
+Holdcroft Residence.

 SCHOLARSHIPS AND BURSARIES

 Many Scholarships and Bursaries are available for New and Returning Students.
 SPC also offers Bursaries to full-time students that are dependents of active ministerial credential holders, and siblings and spouses of full-time students.
 Applications are available online or upon request from the Enrolment Services Office.
 Freshman Bursary application deadline is July 15.
 Scholarships and Bursaries apply to full-time tuition only (minimum 12 credits per semester), and are disbursed only in the Spring semester.
 You may download a Freshman Bursary Application here.

 - Students applying for a BC Student Loan must apply on-line through Student Aid BC.